lilliputnet/lilliputnet-lkobo-docker/doc/May-2022-Upgrade.md

     echo "host    all             all             192.0.0.0/8            trust" >> /var/lib/postgresql/data/pg_hba.conf
     ```

+### MongoDB

+**Upgrading Mongo is easy and only implies a couple of stop/start.**

+1. Upgrade to WiredEngine
+    Link to HackMD

+2. Upgrade to 3.6

+    1. Stop `mongo` container

+        ```shell
+        user@computer:kobo-install$ python run.py --cb stop mongo
+        ```
+    We need to change few lines in `docker-compose.yml`

+    - Change image to `mongo:3.6`

+    ```
+    mongo:
+      image: mongo:3.6

+    ```
+    Then start the container: `docker-compose up --force-recreate mongo`

+    Wait for MongoDB to be ready.
+You should see in the console the output below:

+    ```
+    mongo_1        | {
+    mongo_1        | 	"numIndexesBefore" : 3,
+    mongo_1        | 	"numIndexesAfter" : 3,
+    mongo_1        | 	"note" : "all indexes already exist",
+    mongo_1        | 	"ok" : 1
+    mongo_1        | }
+    ```

+    From another terminal, enter the container and update compatibility version.

+    ```shell
+    root@mongo:/# mongo -u "$MONGO_INITDB_ROOT_USERNAME" -p "$MONGO_INITDB_ROOT_PASSWORD" admin
+    > db.adminCommand( { setFeatureCompatibilityVersion: "3.6" } )
+    { "ok" : 1 }
+    > exit
+    bye
+    root@mongo:/# exit
+    ```
+4. Upgrade to 4.0, 4.2, 4.4 and 5.0

+    Repeat step above for each version and replace the version accordingly.
+    You **must** upgrade each version one by one.

+    Then start the container: `docker-compose up --force-recreate mongo`

+    Done!

+## Tests

-18. Test if upgrade is successful
+1. Test if upgrade is successful

     Start your containers as usual.

-    1. With kobo-install
     ```shell
     user@computer:kobo-install$ python run.py
     ```

-    Log into one user account
+    Log into one of your user accounts and validate everything is working as expected.

-19. Clean up
+2. Clean up

    If everything is ok, you can now delete data from `PostgreSQL 9.5`
-    Stop `postgres` container.

-    1. With kobo-install
+   1. Stop containers

        ```shell
        user@computer:kobo-install$ python run.py --stop
        ```

    2. Rename folder

         ```shell
         user@computer:kobo-docker$ sudo rm -rf .vols/db
         user@computer:kobo-docker$ sudo mv .vols/db14 .vols/db
         ```

    Done!

-### MongoDB

-**Upgrading Mongo is easy and only implies a couple of stop/start.**

-1. Upgrade to 3.0

-    Stop the container: `docker-compose stop mongo`
-    We need to change few lines in `docker-compose.yml`

-    - Change image to `mongo:3.0`
-    - Change `srv` to `data`

-    ```
-    mongo:
-      image: mongo:3.0
-      environment:
-        - MONGO_DATA=/data/db
-      ...
-      volumes:
-        - ./.vols/mongo:/data/db
-    ```
-    Then start the container: `docker-compose up --force-recreate mongo`

-1. Upgrade to 3.2

-    Stop the container: `docker-compose stop mongo`
-    We only need to change the image in `docker-compose.yml`

-    - Change image to `mongo:3.2`

-    ```
-    mongo:
-      image: mongo:3.2
-      ...
-    ```
-    Then start the container: `docker-compose up --force-recreate mongo`

-1. Upgrade to 3.4

-    Stop the container: `docker-compose stop mongo`
-    We only need to change the image in `docker-compose.yml`

-    - Change image to `mongo:3.4`

-    ```
-    mongo:
-      image: mongo:3.4
-      ...
-    ```
-    Then start the container: `docker-compose up --force-recreate mongo`

-    Done!

-You can now use latest version of kobo-docker (or use kobo-install)